 The actual structure of the Baghdad Fire Department can be best described as two distinct fire departments separated by the Tigris River running through downtown Baghdad.

-Two sectors The river divides the city into east and west sectors with a fire department on each side.
+The river divides the city into east and west sectors with a fire department on each side.
 Each department has a fire chief and command structure difficult to ascertain exactly, but with one to several fire companies per fire station, with an officer in charge of a company and a higher officer in charge of a multi-company station.

 The two fire departments serve a city roughly the geographic size of Austin, with a population of 6-7 million people.
 Each department has approximately 12-15 fire stations